 Bottle tops can be made into personalized game pieces, use magazine images for classroom displays, and cut paper towel holders in half for tubes to hold charging cables.

 If your school community is anything like mine was, there will always be an abundance of parents putting their hands up to help out.
 Why not ask them to scavenge around at home and donate anything that could be useful in your classroom?

-Pre-loved books are a great way to flesh out your school library, and disused costumes and clothes (washed of course!) are wonderful for any early years classroom’s dress up corner.
+Pre-loved books are a great way to flesh out your school library, and un-used costumes and clothes (washed of course!) are wonderful for any PK or Kinder classroom’s dress up corner.

 Here are some other second-hand items that you would find make invaluable contributions to your room: